Mastouri-Academy-Inc/SolutionArchitectures/README.md

 # SolutionArchitectures
-Solution Architectures of the most know Fortune 500 fortunes
+Solution Architectures of the most known Fortune 500 fortunes